 Outgrowing their existing office space in Cambridge, QuickBase set out to relocate their U.S. headquarters to a larger space in Fort Point.
 Shortly after Dyer Brown was hired to design the new office, the COVID-19 pandemic hit.
 Dyer Brown quickly pivoted the initial design vision to strategically prepare QuickBase’s new U.S. headquarters for a post-Covid hybrid work model.
 Neighborhooding is accomplished through letter and color coding of floor plate areas within a digital reservation system, collaboration space window film patterns, and interpretive mural graphics that visualize the company’s low-code / no-code database design platform.
 The office also features a television studio that enables employees to connect with remote team members with ease.
-Our services also included change management and selection of a workplace experience software.
-The office ushers in a new, post-pandemic way of working, built on a strategic vision and supported by furniture, graphics and technology.
+Our services also included change management and selection of workplace experience software.
+The office ushers in a new, post-pandemic way of working, built on a strategic vision and supported by furniture, graphics, and technology.